Is a Leaking Air Conditioner Dangerous?

 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll need an HVAC pro like Lakeside Heating & Air to fix an air conditioner coolant leak.
-In many situations, it may just be better to request air conditioning installation since Freon is costly.
-Manufacturing of this coolant was stopped in 2020 because of its harmful effects on the ozone layer.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC pro like Lakeside Heating & Air to repair an air conditioner coolant leak.
+In most instances, it may just be better to request air conditioning installation since Freon is expensive.
+Production of this coolant was stopped in 2020 due to its damaging effects on the ozone layer.
 As a result, only reduced recycled quantities are available.

-Rely on Lakeside Heating & Air for Repairing Your Air Conditioner Leaks
+Rely on Lakeside Heating & Air to Fix Your Air Conditioner Leaks

 When it comes to air conditioning repair in Chelan and Wenatchee, go with the company your neighbors and friends trust.
-We’ve been known for our quick, friendly and reasonable services since 2001.
-Call us at 509-284-4265 to request your appointment today!
+We’ve been known for our quick, friendly and affordable services since {year}.
+Contact us at 509-284-4265 to schedule your appointment today!